nomppy/nomppy.github.io/content/posts/pm.md

 **Maryam**: I do see that, yes.

 **Poe**: See, exactly.
 I try to break them out of their dreadful, banal realities and remind them what being human should _mean._ It’s universal human experiences that we use to try and take people out of their bubbles.

-And it’s hard because you can’t just get those at Trader Joe’s.
+**Poe**: And it’s hard, because you can’t just get those at Trader Joe’s.

+**Poe**: ...

 **Poe**: But not many people care so we don’t get paid much, hence my taking advantage of the free booze.

-**Poe**(burps): Excuse me.
+**Poe** (burps): Excuse me.
 I’ve been acting a little drunk.
 Anyway, it’s nice to see that some STEM people appreciate poetry.

 <p style='text-align: center'>
 <em>